OpenArabicPE/journal_al-muqtabas/notes-tei-markup.md

 ## Numbers and numerals

 The transcribers at *shamela.ws* transcribed all numbers---the originals use the eastern Arabic numerals common in the Levant---into Arabic numerals; i.e. when the original read "١٢٨٥" the transcription recorded "1285".
 To reconstruct the original without loosing the convenience of machine-readability, I wrote a small XSLT script ([Tei-MarkupNumerals](xslt/Tei-MarkupNumerals.xsl)) that uses regex to identify all numerical values in `<tei:text>`.
-It wraps the result in a `<num>` element with the original value as `@value` and converts the number to eastern Arabic numerals; e.g.
+It wraps the result in a `<num>` element with the original value as `@value` and converts the number to eastern Arabic numerals.
+It also indicates the responsible editor with `@resp` and the method of generating the mark-up as `@type="auto-markup"` e.g.

 - original: 1285
-- markup: `<num value="1285">١٢٨٥</num>`
+- markup: `<num resp="#pers_TG" type="auto-markup" value="1285" xml:lang="ar">١٢٨٥</num>`

 **important**: I did not notice that many original numericals were recorded with a dot every three digits and thus the XSLT marked every continuous sequence of digits (regex `\d+`) with a `<num>`, which now must be joined in a future operation:

 - original 1.000.245
 - markup: `<num value="1">١</num> . <num value="000">٠٠٠</num> . <num value="245">٢٤٥</num>`, which is displayed as ١ . ٠٠٠ . ٢٤٥

+A second XSLT stylesheet ([Tei-MarkupNumerals-Correction](xslt/Tei-MarkupNumerals-Correction.xsl))) corrects this fault in the original conversion.

 ## Persons, Places, Organisations